-The script for Sections 2-4 of Grades 6-8 and High School mathematics assessments is on the following pages.
+The script for Sections 2-4 of the High School mathematics assessments is on the following pages.

-4.11.3 Grades 6-8 and High School Mathematics - Sections 2, 3, and 4
+4.10.2 High School Mathematics - Sections 2, 3, and 4

-Test administration scripts for Grades 6-8 and High School Section 1 are in Section 4.11.2.
+Test administration scripts for High School Section 1 are in Section 4.10.1.

-• Test books • Answer documents • Mathematics reference sheets • Pencils • Scratch paper • Calculator (Refer to Calculator Policy for Grade Specific Calculator) Section Section Testing Time Required Materials Start Time Stop Time Rulers (required for Grades 6, 7, and 8) Protractors (required for Grades 6 and 7) Sections 2, 3, and 4 40 minutes per Section Answer documents Mathematics reference sheets Pencils Scratch paper Calculator (Refer to Calculator Policy for Grade Specific Calculator) Rulers (required for Grades 6, 7, and 8)
+Section Section Testing Time Required Materials Start Time Stop Time Sections 2, 3, and 4 40 minutes per Section Test books Answer documents Mathematics reference sheets Pencils Scratch paper Calculator (Refer to Calculator Policy for Grade Specific Calculator) End of each Section - Students Stop